High-fidelity state transfer via quantum walks from delocalized states: CTQW on the cycle graph

-Suppose an initial state distributed over many vertices following a given distribution.
-The distributed state can be written as a superposition of a subset of vertex states of $\mathcal{G}$ as
+Let us consider an initial state delocalized over many vertices that follow a certain distribution function $f(j)$.
+This delocalized state can be written as a superposition from a subset of vertex states of $\mathcal{G}$ as

-where $f(k)$ is a distribution function centered at the origin, subject to the condition of normalization $\sum_k|f(k)|^2=1$ assured since $a\gg\sigma_0$, such that $\sigma_0$ is the initial standard deviation of the state.
-Now, by using the same steps of the previous section, we arrive at
+where $f(j)$ is centered at the origin and satisfies the normalization condition $\sum_j|f(j)|^2=1$.
+This condition is assured because the number of vertices in the graph, denoted by $n=2a+1$ is much larger than the initial standard deviation $s$ of the quantum state.
+Now, by using the same steps in the previous section, we arrive at

-where the sum in $k$ was extended for the whole graph.
-Taking $b=0$ to $n-1$ gives us the probability distribution over the graph at a time $t$.
+where the sum in $j$ was extended for the whole graph.
+Taking all values of $\mathcal{P}_b(t)$ from $b=0$ to $n-1$ gives us the probability distribution over the graph vertices at a specific time $t$.